The problem: Slow or poorly structured interview processes can cause employers to lose strong candidates and make hiring decisions less consistent.

 Consider video interviews

 Just speaking with the candidate over the phone can reveal a lot about them.
-However, video interviews using tools like Skype are growing in popularity because they allow hiring managers to see non-verbal cues.
+However, video interviews using tools like Teams are growing in popularity because they allow hiring managers to see non-verbal cues.

 Prepare the right interview questions